myk245/github-readme/README.md

 💻    🌏    📱    💡

 ### Currently working on:
+- Front End Web Development at Divercity
 - Learning Python 🐍
 - A plant care tracker app built with JavaScript 🌱
-- Taking my CSS and Sass skills to the next level 🌈
+- Taking my CSS skills to the next level 🌈
 - My first chatbot 🤖
 - Contributing to more open source projects 👩‍💻🧑‍💻👨‍💻